royrobotiks/card10_cover/README.md

 ## Examples

-I added three stl files as examples.
+I added some stl files which were generated with Version 1 & 2 as examples.
 Here's a print of the model 1337haxx0r with all features unlocked:

 ![card10-model 1337haxx0r](/pics/P1770622.JPG)